freeverseio/laos-public-docs/README.md

 # LAOS Developer Documentation

-This website contains the code used by the [LAOS Developer Documentation site](https://docs.laosnetwork.io/).
+This repository contains the code used by the [LAOS Developer Documentation site](https://docs.laosnetwork.io/).

 For further details, please refer to the [LAOS Network](https://laosnetwork.io/) main site.